3980 Broadway Suite 103 Box 139

 How We Do It

 Media outlets across the map use Public News Service stories-from conservative news/talk to public, community, ethnic and religious outlets, on air, in print and on their online sites.
 Our television stories in Idaho are used consistently across the state.
 Spanish production is expanding across the country and our collaboration with Mainstream Media Project has excellent results.
 Scores of additional Spanish talk show interviews on related issues are booked across the country.
-2011 development plans for expansion include Alaska, New Jersey, Maine, Texas and Vermont.
+Development plans for expansion include the remaining states, Canada and Mexico!
 In addition, we'll be producing complete news segments for other networks.

 Currently, we manage independent news services in 36 states.